mbj4668/pyang/README.md

 ## YANG 1.1 ##

-The development branch yang-1.1 can be used to do YANG 1.1 validation.
+The master branch can now be used to do YANG 1.1 validation.
 Almost all of 1.1 has been implemented, with the main exception being the new submodule scoping rules.

+The development branch yang-1.1 has been merged to master, and is now removed.

 ## News ##
 **2015-10-06 - Version 1.6 released **